Is the coronavirus pandemic undermining German democracy? | DW | 21.10.2020

 "There is no provision in the German constitution for the kind of power-sharing we are seeing between the chancellor and the heads of the federal states," Post argued.
 It is high time for the elected parliament to become more involved in the discussion, he concluded.

 Opposition parties are just as vociferous.
-"It's simply not acceptable that parliament only hears about the latest anti-corona measures via Chancellor Merkel's weekly podcastor a random press conferences," said Christian Lindner, head of the business-friendly free democrats (FDP.)
+"It's simply not acceptable that parliament only hears about the latest anti-corona measures via Chancellor Merkel's weekly podcast or random press conferences," said Christian Lindner, head of the business-friendly Free Democrats (FDP.)
 "The Bundestag is being shut out, despite the fact that we're witnessing drastic incursions into our fundamental rights and freedoms."

 The Left Party is also calling for parliament to play a more central role in decision-making.
 One leading party member, Jan Korte, has gone so far as to say that he believes that last week's controversial meeting between Chancellor Merkel and the heads of the federal states, "effectively means that an alternative government is making all sorts of decisions without even consulting parliament."